-TECHNOLOGY STUDIES - INDUSTRIAL TECHNOLOGY OPTION Associate in Science Degree THE COLLEGE OF TECHNOLOGY 2014-2015
+TECHNOLOGY STUDIES - INDUSTRIAL TECHNOLOGY OPTION Associate in Science Degree THE COLLEGE OF TECHNOLOGY 2015-2016

 The Connecticut College of Technology is an innovative program leading to a Bachelor of Science Degree in engineering or technology.
 The program consists of two distinct pathways, one in Engineering Science and on in Technological Studies.
-After completing the Technology Studies Pathway Program, students may enter directly into technical fields at Central Connecticut State University or Charter Oak State College (Connecticut's External Degree Program), The Engineering Science Pathway leads directly into the School of Engineering at the University of Connecticut, the University of New Haven, University of Hartford, CCSU, or Fairfield University.
+After completing the Technology Studies Pathway Program, students may enter directly into technical fields at Central Connecticut State University or Charter Oak State College (Connecticut's External Degree Program).
+The Engineering Science Pathway leads directly into the School of Engineering at the University of Connecticut, the University of New Haven, University of Hartford, CCSU, or Fairfield University.
 The pathway courses will transfer to engineering and technology programs at many other public and private universities as well.

 Consultation with a faculty advisor is strongly recommended.
-The Technology Studies - Industrial Technology Option associate degree program prepares students primarily to transfer to complete a B.S. degree in civil, mechanical, manufacturing, composite, or computer engineering technology.
+The Technology Studies - Industrial Technology Option associate degree program prepares students primarily to transfer to complete a B.S. degree in automotive, construction management, environmental safety, electrical engineering, manufacturing and energy.
 Graduates will receive a background in mathematics, science, and general education courses for transfer into a four-year program.
 Careers in this field include jobs in industrial design, occupational health and safety, sustainable energy generation/transmission, lean manufacturing analysis, and laser technicians.
 A grade average of "B" with no grade less than "C", and completion of the full program is required for continuation as a junior in CCSU's School of Technology or at Charter Oak.

-Advisors: Sharon Gusky, squsky@nwcc.edu, 860-738-6395 Tara Jo Holmberg, tholmberg@nwcc.edu, 860-738-6363 rho aim to graduate in two years.
+Advisors: Sharon Gusky, sgusky@nwcc.edu, 860-738-6395 Tara Jo Holmberg, tholmberg@nwcc.edu, 860-738-6363

-This is the suggested course sequence for full-time students w

 Course # Course Title Cr.

 SEMESTER 1

 ENG 101 Composition 3

-MAT 167 Principles of Statistics 3

-COM 173 Public Speaking 3

-PSY Psychology Elective OR 3

-SOC Sociology Elective
+MAT 186 Precalculus 4

+PHL 111 Ethics 3

 CHE 111 Concepts of Chemistry OR 4

 CHE 121 General Chemistry I

+ELECTIVE Technical Elective 1 3

 SEMESTER 2

-ENG 102 Literature and Composition 3
+ENG 202 Technical Writing 3

-CAD 110 Introduction to CAD (civil) 3

-HIS 101 Western Civilization I OR 3

-HIS 102 Western Civilization II

-MAT 186 Precalculus 4

-CSC 102 Introduction to Computer Science 3
+MAT 167 Principle of Statistics 3

 ECN 102 Principles of Microeconomics 3

+CAD CAD Elective 3

+ELECTIVE Behavioral Science Elective 3

+ELECTIVE Technical Elective 1 3

 SEMESTER 3

 BMG 202 Principles of Management 3

 PHY 110 Introductory Physics OR 4

 PHY 121 General Physics I

-ENG 202 Technical Writing 3

-PHL 111 Ethics 3
+CSC CSC Elective 3

+ELECTIVE Fine Arts Elective 3

-ELECTIVE Technical Elective 3
+ELECTIVE Technical Elective 1 3

 SEMESTER 4

-ELECTIVE Fine Arts OR ENG Literature Elective 3
+COM 173 Public Speaking 3

 ELECTIVE GEO OR POL Elective 3

-ELECTIVE Technical Elective 3
+HIS History Elective 3

-ELECTIVE Technical Elective 3
+ELECTIVE Technical Elective 1 3

-ELECTIVE Technical Elective 3
+ELECTIVE Technical Elective 1 3

 TOTAL CREDITS 66